DrkChrz/chat_app/README.md

 # chat_app
-Simple chat app in python

-Simple chat app that prints messages from different users.
+Simple chat app that allows different users to join a chat room and communicate with each other.